TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 - Font is rendered as optimized HPLOT commands with horizontal line optimization
 - Weight multiplies both X and Y dimensions of each pixel, creating thicker strokes
 - Scroll effects use DX/DY variables for position offsets, enabling dynamic positioning
-- Line number allocation: 1-100 for bootloader, 1000+ for effect subroutines (500 lines per effect)
+- Line number allocation: 1-100 for bootloader, 50+ for text subroutines
 - Generated code is compatible with Applesoft BASIC on Apple II/II+/IIe/IIc/IIGS
 - CALL 62454 ($F3F2) is the fast HGR clear routine in the Monitor ROM